pitbitdevs/pitbitdevs.org/content/about/_index.md

 protocols.
 You can be well versed with or new to the topics, all are welcome.
 Be advised: discussion will be technical.

-### Socratic Seminars or Discussions
+### Socratic Seminars or Meetups

-Our monthly Socratic Seminar events are formatted to foster debate, information sharing and lively discussion.
+Our periodic Socratic Seminar events are formatted to foster debate, information sharing and lively discussion.
 In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in popular git repositories (e.g. Bitcoin Core, lnd, c-lightning, LDK, etc.),